 Diabetes and its complications are steadily growing and remain major causes of morbidity and mortality in the U.S. Intestinal Ã¡-glucosidases play a crucial role in controlling postprandial blood glucose.
 For this reason, one attractive prevention and/or treatment strategy for type-2 diabetes is the inhibition of Ã¡-glucosidase.
 The effectiveness of Ã¡-glucosidase inhibitors (AGI's) for diabetes treatment is well documented in numerous animal and human clinical studies.
 Grape pomace extract (GPE) has recently found in our laboratory to selectively inhibit alpha-glucosidases without inhibiting alpha-amylase, leading to inhibition of postprandial hyperglycemia in diabetic animals.
 The present study was designed to identify effective GPE by fractionating and isolating active compounds that inhibit alpha-glucosidases in a specific GPE.
 From enzyme assay testing, results revealed Fraction 1 active, showed 35% inhibition (p <0.05) compared to the positive control 87.64% and negative control -.565%.
 HPLC was conducted on F1, which yielded two potential active compounds (peaks) following ACN gradient system method.
 F1 will undergo future structure identification and elucidation.

 Fractionation of GPE yielded a very small amount of active F1 for testing.
 Open column chromatography using HP20 and coarse C18 for scale-up of GPE separation but the resulting fraction failed to show significant inhibition on alpha-glucosidases.
 Further method development is needed if the collected peaks are not active compounds.

 Shipp, Gayle M., "Purification of alpha-glucosidase inhibitors from grape extract" (2012).
 Wayne State University Theses.
-Paper 198.
+198.